surifirstpin/biplus_documentation/docs/Visualization.md

 - **Name** specify a reference name for specific information on y-axis.

-  - **Type** specify  Linear, Polynomial, Exponential, Logarithmic, Average, Median, Minimum, Maximum, Deviation, Variance, Custom line, Custom area on Y-axis.
+  - **Type** specify  Linear, Polynomial, Exponential, Logarithmic, Average, Median, Minimum, Maximum, Deviation, Variance, Custom Line, Custom Area on Y-axis.

   -  **From & to** specify the reference line for specific range of measure values.